What Happens During the Initial Mediation Session?

 Conclusion

-The mediation session is a step to resolving conflicts quietly and equitably.
+The mediation session is a step to resolving conflicts quickly.
 It allows all parties to air their grievances, appreciate the process, and begin collaborating on possible solutions.
 Having adequate information on the procedure boosts confidence and creates a conducive atmosphere for participation.
-Mediation sessions are focused on answer formulation and commence with that very first session.

 Choose a Mediator